 All in all, home really can be anywhere for me.
 It is important to be happy with whatever you do wherever you are.
-You also have to be with at least one person who improves your wellbeing substantially.
+Optimally, you also should be with at least one person who improves your wellbeing substantially.
 If you feel happiness and joy then I guess you could call that home.